-While Kazakhstan and the EAEU have declared their intention to digitalize all trade documentation at meetings (in Russian) and other public fora, drafts of the necessary regulations have not been released.
+While Kazakhstan and the EAEU have declared their intention to digitalize all trade documentation at meetings (in Russian) and other public fora, these bodies have not released details on how e-certificates (e.g., phytosanitary) will be adopted and used in practice by traders.
 Petty corruption among government and private customs clearance agencies remains prevalent.
 E-certification initiatives intend to increase customs clearance efficiency, decrease trade in counterfeit goods, and reduce opportunities for corruption.